CosmodiumCS/MK22-Siamese/README.md

 **Syntax:** `!rebuild`

-**Description:** This command prompts the user to make a selection from the list of entries it has in its `database.json` file and when selected, automatically pulls the files from that channel, and rebuilds it.
+**Description:** This command prompts the user to make a selection from the list of entries it has in its `database.json` file and when selected, automatically pulls the files from that discord server and channel, and rebuilds it.

 ### List Command